The Challenge

 floors, then their exhausted bodies sold for meat,

-having been delivered of too many babies.
+having delivered too many babies.
+The

-Their daughters slated, too, for sexual assaults
+daughters slated, too, for sexual assaults,

 and young sons—bull calves and kids—